 The graph shows that Norway started producing oil at a very favourable time.
 Throughout most of the 20th century a barrel of oil cost approximately 2 US dollars.
 However, the price increased at the beginning of the 1970s and then almost tripled in connection with the first oil crisis in 1973-74.
 There was a further increase during the second oil crisis in 1978-79.
-From the mid-1980s until 2003 the price fluctuated between 15 and 30 US dollars per barrel before it increased sharply again after 2004.
-The price of oil reached its highest level to that point in 2008 and after a fall in 2009 passed 100 US dollars per barrel in 2011.
+From the mid-1980s until 2003 the price fluctuated between 15 and 30 US dollars per barrel before it increased sharply again after

-Source: Norges Bank
+Source: Norges Bank.